cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

    and key-store as openface-machine.

-   NOTE : If you get an error saying "openface" container already exists or "openface" name has been given to another container, then you could kill the existing openface container using commands in step:13 for fresh installation OR you could attach to this existing container using commands in step:12.
+   NOTE : If you get an error saying "openface" container already exists or "openface" name has been given to another container, then you could kill the existing openface container using commands in step:13 - "**docker-machine rm $(docker-machine ls -q)**".